techiediaries/techiediaries/_posts/2019/2019-03-06-angular-formdata.md

 image: "images/content/angular-by-example-httpclient-get.png"
 excerpt: "In this quick tutorial, you'll learn how to work with FormData in Angular 9/8 and how to post it to a web server via a POST request and HttpClient"
 date: 2020-1-3
-tags : [angular, angular9, angular-how-tos]
+tags : [angular, angular9, angular-how-tos, angular-9-httpclient-examples, angular-9-formdata-examples]
 ---